fluidtrends/carmel/docs/whitepaper/README.md

 <img align="left" style="margin: 20px" src="https://raw.githubusercontent.com/fluidtrends/carmel/master/images/handson-icon.png">

-Learning with Carmel, the student is be exposed to a way of doing things that feels very real, as real as if they were in an office, working on a real-world problem for a real-world product.
-The Carmel Learning Experience ensures that every Carmel Student gets their hands dirty doing real work and at the end of the work assignment, the student does not only learn something new but also creates something new and so they gain not only raw knowledge *about* a concept but they also gain new *skills* and put them in practice right away.
+Learning with Carmel, the student is exposed to a way of doing things that feels very real.
+As real as if they were in an office, working on a real-world problem for a real-world product.
+The Carmel Learning Experience ensures that every Carmel Student gets their hands dirty doing real work.
+At the end of the work assignment, the student learned something but also created something new and so they gain not only raw knowledge *about* a concept but also new *skills* and put them in practice right away.

 #### Microlearning